baldwalker/openpilot-1/README.md

 ***RetroPilot***
 https://api.retropilot.org/useradmin

+Comma 2 has **POOR** performance with logging and uploader enabled so it's disabled by default.
+You can change that in `Settings` under `Community`.

 **Run** nTune after 30 - 50 miles of driving.
 It will autotune lateral control.
 Use this command `cd selfdrive && python ntune.py` or use the button in `Settings` under `Community`. (make sure your not driving!)

 Make sure to **shut off** auto start stop or you will get steering temporarily unavailable if the engine shuts off.